kletobias/kletobias.github.io/_projects/04_questionnaire.md

 <br>

 - In neural networks, input values are typically continuous, and nodes take continuous inputs and produce continuous outputs.
-- Some of the inputs to noedes are **parameters** of the network; the network learns by adjusting the values of these parameters so that the network as a whole fits the training data.
+- Some of the inputs to nodes are **parameters** of the network; the network learns by adjusting the values of these parameters so that the network as a whole fits the training data.
 - Each node within a network is called a **unit**.
 - Traditionally, following the design proposed by McCulloch and Pitts (Perceptron Mk 1), a unit calculates the weighted sum of the inputs from predecessor nodes and then applies a nonlinear function to produce its output.
 - Let $a_{j}$ denote the output of unit $j$ and let $w_{i,j}$ be the weight attached to the link from unit $i$ to unit $j$; then we have: